 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is block-based storage, and why is it suitable for high IOPS?
+What is IOPS, and why is it important for deep analysis platforms?

 Open an interactive chat with Bash